Coronavirus and commercial leases: What landlords and tenants need to knowPrint publication

 As the UK continues to tackle the challenges caused by the spread of Coronavirus/COVID-19, Walker Morris continue to receive a number of enquiries from landlord and tenant clients as to how this may affect their property arrangements and obligations.

-We have already seen the challenges faced and in light of the Government’s announcement that the current restrictions will continue, it is essential that land owners and occupiers in all sectors understand the implications for their real estate-related rights and liabilities.
+We have already seen the challenges that have been caused by the pandemic and the introduction and extension of restrictions imposed by the Government.
+It is therefore essential that land owners and occupiers in all sectors understand the implications for their real estate-related rights and liabilities.

 So, what are the key issues and concerns facing commercial landlords and tenants?